about Neurofounders

 Editor-in-chief

 Dominic Borkelmans is the founder and editor-in-chief of Neurofounders.
-His work focuses on early-stage companies, clinical and regulatory developments, and the translation of neuroscience into real-world applications.
-Alongside his editorial work, he is completing an MSc in Applied Neuroscience at King’s College London and collaborates with companies and researchers across the neurotech space.
+His work focuses on early-stage neurotechnology companies, clinical and regulatory developments, and the translation of neuroscience into deployable technologies.
+He holds an MSc in Applied Neuroscience from King’s College London and an MSc in Entrepreneurship from Esade Business School, and works with companies and researchers across the neurotech ecosystem.